5 Issues Affecting How Sales and Use Tax Apply to Your Software and SaaS Products

 In states that tax SaaS and other computer programs, your particular sales might qualify for exemptions depending on two factors— (1) who your buyer is and (2) the intended use of the software.
 For example, Iowa offers a commercial enterprise exemption for the sale of computer software and certain digital products when sold to a commercial enterprise, such as a manufacturer, financial institution, or a professional service firm.
 Second, your customer may qualify for an exemption based on the intended use of the software.
 For example, New York offers an exemption software is bought for use as part of a manufacturing, production, or research and development process.

 Sales and use tax for SaaS and other computer software are complex items for businesses to manage because of the many influencing factors.
 If your team is facing issues with an audit and assessment or have general concerns about compliance, meet with our sales tax professionals today.
 We provide cost effective sales tax solutions for businesses and CPAs using our administrative knowledge and experience.
-Schedule your free consultation now.
+Schedule your consultation now.